chem454/chem454.github.io/docs/lab-1/lab-1.md

   - Recall methods of creating standards and standard curves from Quantitative Analysis.
   - Determine the concentration of quinine in an unknown sample, including the 95% confidence interval.
   - Calculate the limits of detection limits of quantitation from a blank sample.
-  - Employ a quality control sample to check the accuracy of their results.
+  - Employ a quality control sample to check the accuracy of results.
   - Utilize Pluto (with Markdown) as an electronic lab notebook.
   - Utilize Julia functions to analyze spectroscopic data.

 ## Introduction

 This lab will use Vernier SpectroVis Plus UV-visible/fluorescence spectrometers to quantify the amount of quinine in tonic water.
 You will be given a sample of store-bought tonic water and a concentrated stock solution of quinine.
 You will then dilute the stock solution to create a standard curve and determine the concentration of quinine in (1) a commercial tonic water sample of unknown concentration and (2) a quality-control sample of known concentration to test the accuracy of your curve.
 Samples will be measured in triplicate so that you can determine the mean concentration and the 95% confidence interval.
-The limit of quantitation (LOQ) will be determined from a blank sample.
+The limit of quantitation (LOQ) will be determined from a blank sample.  ***You must get an $R^2$ of >0.9990 for your calibration curve.***

 Students should work in pairs for the lab activity but turn in independent lab notebooks.